 - (1) All cash retainers are paid in four equal quarterly installments at the beginning of each calendar quarter. - (2) These stock options and restricted stock units are targeted to be awarded on or around May 15th of each year.
 50% of each such annual equity award was subject to the achievement of 2012 performance goals, as further described in the "Performance-Based Awards" section that follows this table.
+If, however, the annual grant amounts to non-employee directors set forth in the table would exceed 8% of total annual refresh/merit equity awards granted to employees and consultants (including grants to NEOs), then all non-employee director grants shall be adjusted down to comply with this limitation as further described in the section following this table titled "Allocation of Awards Between Employees and Directors."
 Options vest with respect to 1/4th of the total shares subject to the option on the grant date and 1/48th of the total shares monthly after the grant date until fully vested.
 Restricted stock units vest with respect to 1/4th of the total shares on the grant date and 1/4th of the total shares subject to such award every anniversary of the grant date thereafter until fully vested. - (3) The Board, in its sole discretion, may award either stock options, restricted stock units or any combination thereof as long as the total number of shares subject to such awards each year is equal to the total number of shares set forth herein, using a ratio of options to restricted stock units of 3 to 1. - (4) These stock option and restricted stock unit awards are awarded at the time a new director is appointed or elected to the Board.
 These stock options will vest with respect to 1/48th of the total shares subject to the option on the grant date and each month thereafter until fully vested, and restricted stock unit award will vest with respect to 1/8th of the total shares subject to such award every 6 months after the grant date until fully vested.